J-DubApps/EndpointPilot/EndpointPilot-Installation-Plan.md

 ## Executive Summary

-This document outlines a comprehensive installation solution for EndpointPilot, a PowerShell-based Windows Endpoint Configuration Tool designed for PCs in AD or Intune-managed environments.
+This document outlines a comprehensive installation solution for EndpointPilot, a PowerShell-based Windows Endpoint Configuration Tool designed for PCs in AD, Intune, or NinjaOne-managed environments.
 The solution addresses the need for a reliable deployment mechanism that works in both cloud-managed (Intune) and traditional on-premises (AD-only) scenarios.

 ### Key Objectives